List of music artists by net worth

-Based on Forbes, American rapper Jay-Z is the wealthiest music artist in the world, with estimated earnings at US$2.5 billion as of 2025.
+American rapper Jay-Z is the wealthiest music artist in the world, with estimated earnings at US$2.8 billion as of 2026.

 The following is a list of music artists with the highest estimated net worth (also known as wealthiest musicians or richest musicians), based on calculations by reputable publications such as Forbes and The Sunday Times Rich List.
-As of 2024, five music artists have reached the billionaire status on Forbes reports: Jay-Z leading the list with $2.5 billion, followed by Taylor Swift and then Rihanna, the first female artist to become a billionaire.
+As of March 2026, seven music artists have reached the billionaire status on Forbes reports, among them: Jay-Z leading the list with $2.8 billion, Taylor Swift—the richest female musician—and then Rihanna, the first female artist to become a billionaire.